VASPKIT: A User-friendly Interface Facilitating High-throughput Computing and Analysis Using VASP Code: Capabilities of the Post-Processing Module

 \subsection{Band Structure Unfolding}

-The electronic structures of real materials are perturbed by various structural defects, impurities, fluctuations of the chemical composition, and etc. In DFT calculations, these defects and incommensurate structures are usually investigated by using supercell (SC) models.
-However, interpretation of $E(\mathbf{k})$ versus $\mathbf{k}$ band structures is most effective within the primitive cell (PC).
-Popescu and Zunger proposed the effective band structures (EBS) method which can unfold the band structure of supercell Brillouin zone (SBZ) into the corresponding primitive cell Brillouin zone (pbz).\cite{Popescu2010,Popescu2012} Such band unfolding techniques greatly simplify the analysis of the results and enable direct comparisons with experimental measurements, for example, angle-resolved photoemission spectroscopy (ARPES) often represented along the high-symmetry directions of the primitive cell BZ.
-The lattice vectors of the SC and PC satisfy $\mathbf{A}=M \cdot \mathbf{a}$, where $\mathbf{A}$ and $\mathbf{a}$ are the lattice vectors of SC and PC.
-The elements of transformation matrix M are integers $\left(m_{i j} \in \mathbb{Z}\right)$ when building SC from PC.
-As a general convention, capital and lower case letters indicate the quantities in the SC and PC respectively unless otherwise stated.
+The electronic structures of real materials are perturbed by structural defects, impurities, fluctuations of the chemical composition, and etc. In DFT calculations, these defects and incommensurate structures are usually investigated by using SC models.
+Nevertheless, it is difficult to compare directly the SC band structure with the PC band structure due to the folding of the bands into the smaller SC Brillouin zone (SBZ).
+Popescu and Zunger proposed the effective band structures (EBS) method which can unfold the SC band structures into the corresponding PC Brillouin zone (pbz) \cite{Popescu2010,Popescu2012}.
+Such a delicate technique greatly simplifies the analysis of the results and enable direct comparisons with electronic structures of pristine materials.

+As aforementioned, the lattice vectors of the SC and PC satisfy $\mathbf{A}=\mathbf{M} \cdot \mathbf{a}$, where $\mathbf{A}$ and $\mathbf{a}$ are the lattice vectors of SC and PC.
+The elements of transformation matrix $\mathbf{M}$ are integers $\left(m_{i j} \in \mathbb{Z}\right)$ when building SC from PC.
+In the band unfolding utility, the transformation matrix is not required to be diagonal.
+In other words, the SC and PC lattice vectors do not need to be collinear.
+Following a general convention, capital and lower case letters indicate the quantities in the SC and PC respectively unless otherwise stated.
 A similar relation holds in reciprocal space: